SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan_ble/wlan_station_ble_provisioning/readme.md

 ![BLE get connected](resources/readme/image_ble_5.png)

-8. By clicking on one of the scanned AP’s, RS9116 will connect to that particular AP.
+8. By clicking on one of the scanned APâ€™s, RS9116 will connect to that particular AP.
 If Access Point is secured it will ask the password as input but if that Access point as not secured, then directly connect to that Access Point.

 ![Password pop-up for PSK](resources/readme/image_ble_7.png)

-9. After successful connection, “IP & Mac address” of connected Access point get displayed.
+9. After successful connection, â€œIP & Mac addressâ€� of connected Access point get displayed.

 ![Connected Access point IP and MAC](resources/readme/image_ble_8.png)

 10. To disconnect from Access Point, click on connected AP.

 11. After successful disconnection of WLAN, pop-up comes like **WLAN GOT DISCONNECTED**.
-Click on the “ok”.
+Click on the â€œokâ€�.

 ![Connected Access point POCO C3](resources/readme/image_ble_9.png)

 ![wlan disconnected](resources/readme/image_ble_10.png)

-   **Note:**   For more information refer **Silabs_Connect_Windows_Application_User_Guide.pdf** in the path `<Release_Package>/utilities/windows_ble_provisioning_app/`
+   **Note:**   For more information refer **Silabs_Connect_Windows_Application_User_Guide.pdf** in the path `<SDK>/utilities/windows_ble_provisioning_app/`